Orange Trumpet Creeper

 Common name: Orange trumpet creeper, flame vine

 The genus name is from the Greek and refers to the colour of the flowers (pyro = flame and stege = covering).
 The species name ‘venusta’ means pleasing.

-Pyrostegias are warm climate plants.
+Best climate: Pyrostegias are warm climate plants.
 They grow well in Sydney to Perth and areas north.
-They are also worth trying in coastal gardens further south and in Adelaide and inland areas in a warm position, with shelter from cold winds and frost.
+They are also worth trying in Adelaide and inland areas in a warm position, with shelter from cold winds and frost.

 Striking when draped over a building or a structure such as a carport or over an old fence.
 A good choice in a country garden to conceal the tank stand.